Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Acknowledgments

 \section{Acknowledgments}

-The authors owe gratitude to Johannes Lumma for his research efforts and contributions to an earlier version of this article, and to Fran\c{c}ois Lafond for his contributions to the design of the study and management of the project.
-Further, the authors want to thank their colleagues from the ONS and Vocalink, especially Dragos Cozma, Nathan Williams, and Mark Greenberg for technical guidance and data development, Keith Lai and Victor Meirinhos for making the data accessible for research.
-This work has also benefitted from the support of their colleagues from the ATI and the Universities of Oxford and Cambridge.
+The author acknowledges valuable contributions and feedback by Andreina Naddeo, whose work helped to develop and improve this research.
+Further gratitude is owed to Johannes Lumma for his research efforts and contributions to an earlier version of this article, and to Fran\c{c}ois Lafond for his contributions to the design of the study and management of the project.
+The author would like to thank her colleagues at the ONS and Vocalink, especially Dragos Cozma, Nathan Williams, Mark Greenberg and Joseph Colliass for technical advice and data development, and Keith Lai and Victor Meirinhos for making the data available for research.
+This work has also benefited from the support of colleagues at the Alan Turing Institute and the Universities of Oxford and Cambridge.